 While the paintings reflect the natural worlds around me, my work is not intentionally representational.
 Lines appear on the paper and I do my best to honour each one.

 The names arise from the paintings themselves.
-This gives my body complete freedom to move without preconception – my attention following the brush as it flows freely across the paper.
+This gives my body complete freedom to move without preconception – my attention following the brush as it flows freely across the pape

 The first strokes

 I began painting in the forest by a lake.
-I was at a dear friends cottage immersed in nature and reading a book by Diana Beresford-Kroeger called “To Speak For The Trees” and something awoke in me - A call to paint simply while raising awareness about trees.
+I was immersed in nature and reading a book by Diana Beresford-Kroeger called “To Speak For The Trees” and something awoke in me - A call to paint simply while raising awareness about trees.

-Each day I walk among trees, read and sit quietly.
+Each day I walk among trees and sit quietly.
 From this practice, the ink paintings emerge in quiet harmony with the world around me.

-For my paintings I use handmade chestnut brown and silvery grey inks together with Japanese sumi and black calligraphy inks.
-The natural inks come from hawthorn berries and sumac berries, black walnuts and acorn caps.
+For my paintings I use handmade chestnut brown and silvery grey and sap green inks together with Japanese Sumi inks.
+The coloured inks are made with buckthorn thorn and sumac berries, black walnuts and acorn caps that I find in my walks through forests and ravines.

 I began painting with sketch paper.
 This gave me complete freedom to explore with minimal cost or impact on trees.